 Guest Network and Captive Portal

-For businesses that offer guest Wi-Fi, the firmware’s captive portal feature ensures that users must authenticate before gaining access.
-This can be customized with a branded login page, and various authentication methods can be employed, such as passwords or voucher codes.
+In the case of enterprises offering guest Wi-Fi, the firmware’s captive portal feature guarantees that users get authenticated before they gain access.
+This can be tailored with a corporate login page, and different authentication methods can be used, like passwords or voucher codes.

 Firmware Updates